Micdejc/is_journal_submission/README.md

 - **[AdvBench](https://github.com/llm-attacks/llm-attacks)**
 - **[HarmBench](https://github.com/centerforaisafety/HarmBench)**

-### How to Run:
+## How to Run
-- To moderate LLM responses for jailbreaking using automated methods, refer to the instructions provided in [`run_moderator.ipynb`](run_moderator.ipynb) file.

-- To moderate LLM responses for jailbreaking using semantic similarities, refer to the instructions provided in [`run_evaluator.ipynb`](run_evaluator.ipynb) file.
+You can use this framework to evaluate and moderate LLM responses for multi-turn jailbreaking in two ways:

+1. **Automated Moderation with Existing LLM Evaluators**
+   Follow the instructions in [`run_moderator.ipynb`](run_moderator.ipynb) to moderate LLM responses using standard automated methods.

+2. **Semantic Similarity-Based Evaluation**
+   Follow the instructions in [`run_evaluator.ipynb`](run_evaluator.ipynb) to evaluate LLM responses based on semantic similarity, which provides human-aligned scoring.

+📂 **Examples:**
-A few examples of our experimental results are included in [`examples`](examples) folder.
+A few sample results from our experiments are available in the [`examples`](examples) folder for reference.

 ### Key Findings